sciris/sciris_paper/paper.md

 <!-- (e.g., one would not include the 'how-to-assemble' manual a spectrophotometer as part of a every report on protein analysis).
  -->
 *Scientific idiomaticity*.
-Sciris promotes uses idiomatic function names (i.e., `sc.smooth`, `sc.findnearest`, `sc.safedivide`) so that the resulting code is as scientifically and human-readable as possible.
+Sciris uses idiomatic function names (i.e., `sc.smooth`, `sc.findnearest`, `sc.safedivide`) so that the resulting code is as scientifically and human-readable as possible.
 Further, we note that some of Sciris function names are similar to Matlab's (i.e., `sc.tic` and `sc.toc`).
-This is because there there is often a need to either translate from/to Matlab or R are, or to integrate code components written in multiple languages.
+This is because there is often a need to either translate from/to Matlab or R, or to integrate code components written in multiple languages.

 *Forgiving and strict exception handling*.
 Across many complex classes and methods, Sciris uses the keyword `die`, enabling users to set a locally scoped level of strictness in the handling of exceptions.
 If `die=False`, Sciris is more forgiving and softly handles exceptions by using its default (opinionated) behavior.
 This could be simply printing a message and returning `None` so users can decide how to proceed.
 If `die=True`, it directly raises the corresponding exception and message.